Eyewear craziness

 Lenses

 At the same time as my eyewear craziness, my wife also needed new glasses.
-She was prescribed with her first progressive glasses.
+She was prescribed her first progressive glasses.
 She also had to choose a new frame (it helped fuel my craziness).
 Because it was still the very beginning (she needed an addition of +0.75), some opticians told us about eye relief lenses (provided mostly by Essilor Eyezen).

 We were completely lost between the progressive lenses price, the different brands (Essilor, Hoya, BBGR, …), the different options… I managed to get a hand of a (maybe a bit old) comparative table between different lenses quality across different brands.